gsinghjay/mvp_qr_gen/README.md

 1. Ensure Docker and Docker Compose are installed
 2. Clone the repository
+3. Configure Azure AD credentials (see Authentication Setup below)
-3. Run: `docker-compose up --build`
+4. Run: `docker-compose up --build`

 The application will be available at:
 - Web interface: `https://localhost/`